-- 6.1.1 Students will receive advance notice of scheduled examinations.
-All students are required to sit their examination at the scheduled date, time, and location irrespective of any conflict with a planned holiday or special event. - 6.1.2 Students are responsible for knowing their examination times and locations and travelling to the venue.
-It is recommended that students arrive at least 15 minutes prior to the published start time. - 6.1.3 Students who arrive up to 30 minutes after the published start time will be permitted to enter the examination room, but will not be allowed any additional time to complete the examination. - 6.1.4 Students who arrive more than 30 minutes after the published start time will not be permitted to enter the examination room and will receive a zero mark for that examination. - 6.1.5 All students must display on their desk: - a. their student identification card, or - b. an alternative form of photographic identification such as a passport or driver's license.
+- 6.1.1 Students will receive advance notice of scheduled primary and secondary examinations.
+All students are required to sit their primary and secondary examination at the scheduled date, time, and location irrespective of any conflict with a planned holiday or special event. - 6.1.2 Students are responsible for knowing their examination times and locations and travelling to the venue.
+It is recommended that students arrive at least 15 minutes prior to the published start time. - 6.1.3 Students who arrive up to 30 minutes after the published start time will be permitted to enter the examination room, but will not be allowed any additional time to complete the examination. - 6.1.4 Students who arrive more than 30 minutes after the published start time will not be permitted to enter the examination room and will receive a zero mark for that examination. - 6.1.5 Students attending an examination must behave in a manner consistent with the University's Code of Conduct for Students. - 6.1.6 All students must display on their desk: - a. their student identification card, or - b. an alternative form of photographic identification such as a passport or driver's license.